 Gratitude is not a feeling.
 It is an attitude.

-In my career as a pharmacist, I met a lot of people who understand this concept.
-And believe me, those people who know the simple art of thanks performed better as compared to others.
+In my career as a pharmacist, I met many people who understand this concept.
+And believe me, those people who know the simple art of thanks performed better than others.
 They are also more creative and courageous as compared to their peers.

 Don’t believe me?
 Let me show you some evidence.

-Penn Shoen Berland, a polling firm in the US, surveyed 2000 individuals.
-The survey was conducted multilaterally covering a lot of fronts - income levels, age, gender, ethnic group, perspective, etc.
+Penn Schoen Berland, a polling firm in the US, surveyed 2000 individuals.
+They conducted the survey multilaterally covering a lot of fronts from income levels, age, gender, ethnic group, perspective, etc.